Federal voluntary service

 Who can participate?

-Anyone who has fulfilled their full-time compulsory schooling obligation can become involved in the Federal Voluntary Service.
-Age, gender, nationality or the type of school leaving certificate are irrelevant.
+Anyone who has fulfilled their full-time compulsory schooling obligation and is at least 18 years old can become involved in the Federal Voluntary Service in the Studentenwerk Freiberg.
+Gender, nationality or the type of school leaving certificate are irrelevant.
 People who are 27 years or older can also work part-time (more than 20 hours per week).

 The Federal Voluntary Service is aimed in particular at people who